todogroup/osposurvey/2020/questions.md

 * Employees are permitted to contribute to non-work-related open source projects in their spare time without conditions
 * Employees are permitted to contribute to non-work-related open source projects in their spare time but require permission to do so

-5. What percentage of your products are built using open source components?
-* 0-20%
-* 20-40%
-* 40-60%
-* 60-80%
-* 80-100%

 6. Does your company have an open source program (either formal or informal) or management initiative?
 >{Yes No, but planning one No}
 >ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

 ## Part 2
 ### Part 2a: Have Open Source Program
+7. If your company or organization reevaluates budgets in light of recent macroeconomic conditions, what is the likelihood that open source initiatives will have funding reduced in the upcoming fiscal year?
+* Very likely
+* Somewhat likely
+* Neutral
+* Somewhat unlikely
+* Very unlikely
+* Don't know

-7. What are the primary responsibilities of the open source program?
+8. What are the primary responsibilities of the open source program?
 (Check all that apply)
 * Owning and overseeing the execution of open source strategy
 * Clearly communicating the open source strategy within and outside the company
 * Facilitating the effective use of open source in commercial products and services